MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 How can you check that the algorithm is behaving correctly?
 For example, if we substituted Grover's search by a random number generator in the code above, after ~$N$ attempts it will also find a factor.

-Let's write a small Python script to check that program is working as it should.
+Let's write a small Python script to check that the program is working as it should.

 > [!TIP]
 > If you need help running Q# applications within Python, you can take a look at our guide about the [ways to run a Q# program](xref:microsoft.quantum.guide.host-programs) and the [installation guide for Python](xref:microsoft.quantum.install.python).